-Group and residential care programs are each a type of live-in, out-of-home care placement in which staff are trained to work with children and youth.
-These placements offer a higher level of structure and supervision than what can be provided in a family home setting.
+Group and residential care programs (WAC 110-145) are live-in, out-of-home care placements with staff trained to work with children and youth.
+These programs offer more structure and supervision than family home settings.

-To be considered for licensure you must submit all the documentation, not limited to the items listed below.
+To be considered for a license, you must follow the agency's onboarding process.
+You will also need to submit all the documentation, including the items listed below.

 Program Specifics